 Applying for a rewards credit card

 Providing you’re happy replacing your day-to-day spending (be it with cash or debit and credit cards) with a rewards card, you could be in line to earn added extras on top of your monthly spend.

-Repaying in full every month: The interest rates on rewards credit cards are not normally very competitive, so they are only worth it if you can afford to pay off your balance in full every month
+Repaying in full every month: The interest rates on rewards credit cards are not normally very competitive, so they’re only worth it if you can afford to pay off your balance in full every month.

-Translating points in money: If you earn loyalty points on your spending, find out how much these points equate to, for example one point earnt being the equivalent to 1p to spend in store.
+Translating points into money: If you earn loyalty points on your spending, find out how much these points equate to, for example one point earned could be the equivalent to 1p to spend in store.

 Is the spending limit realistic?
-If your card stipulates you need to spend a certain amount annually to earn rewards make sure this is compatible with what you actually tend to spend month-to-month.
-Spending beyond what is affordable can risk you getting into debt and diminishing the real value of your rewards.
+If your card stipulates you need to spend a certain amount annually to earn rewards, make sure this is compatible with what you actually tend to spend month-to-month.
+Spending beyond what’s affordable can risk you getting into debt and diminishing the real value of your rewards.